-As part of my postdoctoral research project in the ATCH (Architecture Theory Criticism History) research group at the University of Queensland, I am organising a symposium entitled ‘Writing Architecture: A symposium on architectural criticism and the written representation of architecture’.
+As part of my postdoctoral research project in the ATCH (Architecture Theory Criticism History) research group at the University of Queensland, I organised a symposium entitled ‘Writing Architecture: A symposium on architectural criticism and the written representation of architecture’.
 It will be held at the University of Queensland on Saturday August 15.
-It will be the first of two planned events on the subject of writing architecture and architectural criticism.
-This first event will be a relatively informal workshop, intended to discuss broad issues and map out the parameters, key questions, case studies and scope of the second, more formal event in February 2010, which will result in a book.
+It was the first of two planned events on the subject of writing architecture and architectural criticism.
+The first event was a relatively informal workshop, intended to discuss broad issues and map out the parameters, key questions, case studies and scope of the second, more formal event in February 2010, which resulted in a book.
 You can download the call for papers here.

 UTS GENDER EQUITY FILM PROJECT

 In 2008, I led a grant application for funding under the UTS Equity and Diversity Unit grant program to encourage women to enrol in non-traditional fields.
 In the case of my faculty, these were defined as Architecture and Construction.
 The project is entitled ‘Examining and Overcoming Gender Barriers in the Built Environment Professions: Student recruitment, retention, and ongoing career development’.
 The outcome of the project will be a series of six short films, addressing issues of gender in/equity, career progression, student recruitment, misconceptions about the architecture and construction professions, and the opportunities of working in such jobs, through interviews with a range of students, academics, and practitioners.
 They will be completed later in 2009 and posted on the web.

 In July of 2008, along with Adam Haddow of SJB architects and a group of Master of Architecture students from UTS, I spent three weeks in Ararat, in country Victoria, on an intensive field design studio.
 You can see some of the students’ research and design work at the studio blog site, and some photographs on the Flickr stream.